yuanjie8629/RealEstateAppointmentManagementSystem/README.md

 Import the files into your project.<br>
 Run the project with Java compiler.

-Enter the system using username and password below:<br>
+Enter the system using clerk id and password below:<br>
 clerk id: CK0001<br>
 password: admin1